 What are the top skills employers look for in engineering degree graduates in the South?

-Employers in the Southern United States value a combination of technical and soft skills when hiring engineering graduates, especially those from online programs.
-Key technical skills include proficiency in computer-aided design (CAD), data analysis, and programming languages like Python and MATLAB, essential for fields such as aerospace and civil engineering.
+Employers in the Southern United States prioritize a mix of technical and soft skills when hiring engineering graduates.
+Strong proficiency in computer-aided design (CAD), programming languages like Python and MATLAB, and data analysis are highly valued.
+According to the Southern Regional Education Board, nearly 68% of employers seek graduates with hands-on experience in emerging technologies such as automation and renewable energy systems.

 How to find internships in the South relevant to a engineering degree?